 What is CSS clip-path?

 The clip-path CSS property defines a clipping region on an element.
 Anything inside the region is visible.
-Anything outside is hidden — not transparent, not invisible-but-interactive, just gone from the painted output.
-It's like cutting a shape out of paper: you only see through the cut-out.
+Anything outside is hidden — completely removed from the painted output, not just transparent.
+Unlike overflow: hidden which clips to a rectangle, clip-path can clip to any shape including triangles, pentagons, hexagons, and complex custom polygons.

-polygon() is the most powerful function.
-It takes any number of x y coordinate pairs, each as a percentage of the element's width and height.
-The browser connects them in order with straight lines to form the clipping shape.
+polygon() takes any number of coordinate pairs as percentages of the element's width and height.
+The browser connects them in order to form the clipping polygon.
+Minimum is 3 points (triangle); there is no practical maximum.

 clip-path: polygon(50% 0%, 0% 100%, 100% 100%);